-Awards under the Stock Incentive Plan may be made subject to a performance condition in addition to timevesting conditions.
-Grants to the Company's executive officers must be made subject to a performance condition and must be made in accordance with the requirements of Code Section 162(m) for awards intended to qualify as "performance-based compensation" thereunder.
+Awards under the Stock Incentive Plan may be made subject to a performance condition in addition to time-vesting conditions.
 Performance conditions under the Stock Incentive Plan shall utilize one or more objective measurable performance goals, and permitted adjustments thereto, as determined by the Stock Incentive Plan administrator based upon one or more of the following factors with respect to the performance period: (i) operating income; (ii) pre-tax or after-tax earnings; (iii) cash flow; (iv) sales or revenue; (v) expenses; (vi) gross or net profit margin; (vii) working capital; (viii) return on equity or assets; (ix) earnings per share; (x) stock price; (xi) price/earnings ratio; (xii) debt or debt-to-equity; (xiii) writeoffs; (xiv) cash; (xv) assets, (xvi) total shareholder return and/ or (xvii) liquidity.
 Performance goals based on one or more of the above measurement factors may be based solely by reference to the Company's performance or the performance of a subsidiary, division, business segment or business unit of the Company, or based upon the performance of the Company relative to the performance of other companies or an index.
-The Stock Incentive Plan administrator may also make adjustments to exclude extraordinary items, discontinued operations and the cumulative effect of changes in accounting principles and any other objectively verifiable adjustments thereto permitted and preestablished by the Administrator in accordance with Code Section 162(m).
+The Stock Incentive Plan administrator may also make adjustments to exclude extraordinary items, discontinued operations and the cumulative effect of changes in accounting principles.
 Performance may also be determined without regard to the effects of mergers, acquisitions, dispositions and material restructuring of the business or other such items as may be determined by the Stock Incentive Plan administrator.